0xeb/TheBigPromptLibrary/README.md

 # The Big Prompt Library

-This repository is a collection of various system prompts for various LLM providers and solutions (such as ChatGPT, Copilot, Gab.ai, Gemini, etc.) providing significant educational value in learning about writing system prompts and creating custom GPTs.
+This repository is a collection of various system prompts for various LLM providers and solutions (such as ChatGPT, Copilot, Gab.ai, etc.) providing significant educational value in learning about writing system prompts and creating custom GPTs.

 For a quick start, go to [TOC.md](./TOC.md) to find the specific GPT or system prompt you need.

-Other topics:
+Topics:

 - [How to get system prompt?](#how-to-get-system-prompt)
 - [How to get knowledge files?](#how-to-get-knowledge-files)